Rational curves in a quadric threefold via an $\text{SL}(2,\mathbb{C})$-representation: Application of the BB-theorem on a quadric threefold

 Thus the defining equation of a cubic curve in $S_0$ is given by $\langle sF, tF \rangle$.
 In particular, one can read that $\CC^*$-fixed cubics are not irreducible. \end{proof} $\bullet$ \textbf{Case (ii) and (iii) in the Table \ref{hypertable}}

 In these cases, the quadric surface $S_0$ is singular.
-A very natural invariant curves can be obtained by taking the closure of the $\CC^*$-orbit of the point $[1:a:3:1:3a^{-1}:0]$, $a\neq0$.
-That is, one parameter family of twisted cubics parameterized by $a\in \CC_{a}^*$ is invariant under the $\CC^*$-action.
+By taking the $\CC^*$-orbit of the point $[1:a:3:1:3a^{-1}:0]$ with $a\neq0$, there is one-parameter family of twisted cubics parameterized by $a\in \CC_{a}^*$.
+Clearly, the family in (\ref{famtw}) is invariant under the $\CC^*$-action.
 In fact, such a family gives a connected component in $\mathbf{S}_3(Q)^{\CC^*}$.
 Note that $\CC_{a}^*$ is compactified as $\PP^1\subset \bS_3(Q)$ by adding the two flat limits: A triple line lying on quadric cone and a conic attached a line.

 \begin{example} One can easily see that the family $\cC_a$ in equation \eqref{famtw} lies in the case (ii) (i.e., $S_0=Q\cap \{v_{-1,-3}=0\}$) of Table \ref{hypertable}.
 We compute the number of zero-weights of $T_{[C]}\mathbf{S}_3(Q)$ at $C:=\cC\mid_{a=1}$.
 Let us denote the number of zero-weights of the global section $\rH^0(F)$ of a locally free sheaf $F$ by $w_0(F)$.
 Let $f:\PP^1\rightarrow Q\subset \PP(W_1)\subset \PP(W)$ be a morphism defined by